The Working Tariff Document (WTD) has been reprinted with an effective date of 30 December 2018. Read more

 |Motor vehicle for the transport of 10 or more people||5%|

-If you’re an importer, or you manufacture in NZ, you can apply to us for rulings on:
+If you’re an importer or you make items, you can apply to us for a ruling in relation to particular goods on any of the following:

 Depreciation rates for household effects